|

 his black BMW and easily navigated is way to Hamra, a main street in the

 center of town.
-After a short walk, we settled into an American style
+After a short walk, we settled into an American

-learned the night before that they don’t do American food very well
+had learned the night before that they don’t do American food very well

 here, but we were not in the mood for Lebanese fare.
-The best part of
+The best part

 After dinner, we